noelhorvath/UrlAndFileLauncher/README.md

 # URLAndFileLauncher (UAFL)
 C++ Windows application for launching/opening any valid URL or file.
-It was mainly created for my C# WinForms project called MiXTools to circumvent reverse engeneering Xiaomi's Mi OSD Utility software in order to change the dedicated assistant button's key press action to something useful for newer generation of Xiaomi laptops.
+It was mainly created for my C# WinForms project called MiXTools (soon ™) to circumvent reverse engeneering Xiaomi's Mi OSD Utility software in order to change the dedicated assistant button's key press action to something useful for newer generation of Xiaomi laptops.

 ## Features
 * open files and valid URLs